canjs/canjs/view/mustache/mustache.md

 ## Getting Started

-Mustache templates looks similar to normal HTML except they contain tokens for inserting and performing actions.
+Mustache templates looks similar to normal HTML except they contain contain keys for inserting data into the template and sections to enumerate and/or filter the enclosed template blocks.

-Take for example the following, it renders a welcome header for a user and displays the number of messages.
+For example, the following renders a welcome header for a user and displays the number of messages.

 __Mustache Template__